vantagdotes/cron-view-wordpress/README.md

 == Support ==

-If you need support or have any questions about this plugin, you can contact me through my email [jose@jtax.dev](mailto:jose@jtax.dev).
+If you need support or have any questions about this plugin, you can contact me through my email [hey@vantag.es](mailto:hey@vantag.es).

 == Contributions ==

-If you want to contribute to this plugin, you are welcome to do so via [repository](https://github.com/jt4x/cron-view-wordpress).
+If you want to contribute to this plugin, you are welcome to do so via [repository](https://github.com/vantagdotes/cron-view-wordpress).

 == License ==